sonic-net/sonic-telemetry/doc/telemetry-dev-env/Readme.md

 ```
 Create personal fork repo from sonic-telemetry from git

-Creatd directory 'src' and Clone git repos in it:
+Create directory '~/src' and Clone git repos in it:
 ```
 git clone https://<your_github_username>@github.com/<your_github_username>/sonic-telemetry.git
 git clone https://<your_github_username>@github.com/<your_github_username>/sonic-mgmt-common.git